-Tragically, this train station now stands in ruin, near the famous Potsdamer Platz junction.
-All that remains; the preserved facade entrance of this once great terminus.
+Like the Kaiser-Wilhelm-Gedächtniskirche, that train station now stands in ruin, near the famous Potsdamer Platz junction.
+All that remains, the preserved facade; a tragic reminder of that once great terminus.

-When completed, the Neo-Romanesque Kaiser-Wilhelm-Gedächtniskirche stood 113 metres high and boasted a nave big enough for around 2,000 to gather for ceremonies and services.
+When completed, this Neo-Romanesque church stood 113 metres high and boasted a nave big enough for around 2,000 to gather in for ceremonies and services.

 It would be symbolically opened on September 1st 1895 – the anniversary of Sedan Day, when in 1870 Napoleon III and his army were taken prisoner at the castle of Sedan, less than two months after the start of the Franco-Prussian war.
 Prussian victory in this conflict, the third major victory in the so-called Wars of Unification (Denmark, Austria, France) would see the Prussian King crowned German Emperor and the country unified on January 15th 1871.